leny/grunt-tankipas/README.md

 If you work as a team, you can be interested to filters the commits and compute the time of only one user, which you can precise with the `user` option.

+#### options.commit

+Type: `String`
+Default value: `null`

+The result will be computed since the given commit reference, instead of the beginning of the project.

 #### options.raw

 Type: `Boolean`